 Volunteer with the Christmas Bureau

 If you would like to volunteer with the Christmas Bureau, you can learn more here.

 The Toy Shop – where families can choose donated new toys and gifts for children ages 18 and under.

-Holiday gift baskets – filled with grocery gift cards, wrapped presents for each family member, personal care necessities (such as toothpaste and soap), and other festive items which are generously provided by sponsors who are matched with qualified families and singles.
+Holiday gift baskets – filled with grocery gift cards, wrapped presents for each family member, personal care necessities (such as toothpaste and soap), and other festive items which are generously provided by sponsors who are matched with qualified families, individuals, and seniors.